-Jennifer is an architect and designer working across buildings, installation, film and performance.
+Jennifer Chen is an architect and designer working across buildings, installation, film, and performance.
 As a project leader for a number of the world’s leading architectural practices she has delivered a range of speculative and built works from the small scale to the monumental.
-Across her 8 years of experience with Heatherwick studio Jennifer has lead the celebrated Coal Drops Yard, a £90m redevelopment in London’s King's Cross, the Pacific Place commercial complex in Hong Kong as well as the intricate canopy over the Victoria & Albert Museum’s main entrance, and a collection experimental handcrafted structures.
+Across her 8 years of experience with Heatherwick studio, Chen has led the celebrated Coal Drops Yard, a £90m redevelopment in London’s King's Cross, the Pacific Place commercial complex in Hong Kong, the intricate canopy over the Victoria & Albert Museum’s main entrance, as well as a collection of experimental handcrafted structures.

-Jennifer’s work has been published internationally and exhibited at galleries such as Tate Modern, Barcelona’s CCCB and the EYE Institute in Amsterdam.
-She regularly gives public lectures on her work at venues including the Victoria and Albert Museum in London and Design Werktag in Munich and is a guest critic at universities in Australia, USA and UK.
-She has run award winning academic design studios at institutions such as the Bartlett School of Architecture, SCI Arc, Leeds School of Architecture and the University of Queensland.
-Jennifer now develops her diverse project interests as a freelance designer, art director and producer in Los Angeles.
+Chen’s work has been published internationally and exhibited at galleries such as Tate Modern, Barcelona’s CCCB, and the EYE Institute in Amsterdam.
+She regularly gives public lectures on her work at venues including the Victoria & Albert Museum in London and Design Werktag in Munich, and is a guest critic at universities in Australia, USA, and the UK.
+She has run award-winning academic design studios at institutions such as the Bartlett School of Architecture, SCI Arc, Leeds School of Architecture, and the University of Queensland.
+Chen is currently developing her diverse project interests as a freelance designer, art director, and producer in Los Angeles.